 Causes of seasonal affective disorder include:3

-- The individual’s biological clock: Levels of sunlight influence each person’s circadian rhythm.
+- The person’s biological clock: Levels of sunlight influence each person’s circadian rhythm.
 As daylight changes, the rhythms change as well.

 - Serotonin changes: Serotonin is a brain chemical linked to mood and depression.
 Serotonin tends to drop during the winter months.